 You’re Not Just a Music Lessons Business

-So let’s jump into Instagram here.
-And I want to start off with a quote by John Jantsch, author of the Referral Engine and Duct Tape Marketing.
-He said that you should think of your business as a publishing company, which is a completely different way to think about your music studio, that you’re constantly publishing material to think of all these, you know, digital tools, these digital platforms, Facebook, Instagram, TikTok YouTube, of course, use these as opportunities to publish content.
+Author John Jantsch once said that you should think of your business as a publishing company, which is a completely different way to think about your music studio, that you’re constantly publishing material to think of all these, digital tools, these digital platforms, Facebook, Instagram, TikTok YouTube, of course, use these as opportunities to publish content.
 What type of content?
 Well, let’s break it down.

 These are the five different post types I encourage you to consider when you’re on Instagram or any other social media platform, entertainment, culture, building sales, engagement education.
 So let me break these down